 8thly.
 "The elect, in Luke 18:7, are said, to be the whole body of true believers; and it is suggested, that die faith of many of these should fail."
-Be it so, that the whole body of true believers are intended, this no ways prejudices the doctrine of eternal election; since they are styled elect, not from their faith, but they are called his own elect.
-Nor does the inquiry in believers, and so persevering Christians, is, verse 8, show that the faith of many, or any of these elect, should fail at the coming of the Son of Man; for though, when he comes, the doctrine of faith will be greatly departed from, and the grace of faith Will be 7thly.
-"When he saith, verse 31, that God (it very rare, and at a low ebb, yet Christ prays for the faith of all his elect, as he did for Peter's, that it fail
+Be it so, that the whole body of true believers are intended, this no ways prejudices the doctrine of eternal election; since they are styled elect, not from their faith, but from God's choice of them to everlasting life; whence they are called his own elect.
+Nor does the inquiry in verse 8, show that the faith of many, or any of these elect, should fail at the coming of the Son of Man; for though, when he comes, the doctrine of faith will be greatly departed from, ,and the grace of faith Will be very rare, and at a low ebb, yet Christ prays for the faith of all his elect, as he did for Peter's, that it fail not.

 9thly.
 It is observed, that "the election according to grace, mentioned Romans 11:5, doth, in like manner, signify the whole, body of the Jewish converts, even all that did embrace the Christian faith.
-A great renounced the Christian faith; and St. Paul was afraid that some of these elect would afterwards draw back unto perdition.
+A great number of these turned afterwards apostates, and renounced the Christian faith; and St. Paul was afraid that some of these elect would afterwards draw back unto perdition.
 From all which, it is extremely evident, that the apostle neither did, nor could speak of this remnant according to the election of grace, as persons absolutely elected to salvation."
-I answer, that though the Jewish converts, such as were true believers, were the remnant in being at that time, according to the election of grace, before the world began; yet all that bore the name of converts, or externally embraced the of the remnant turn apostates, renounce the Christian faith, and so come short of heaven; otherwise, how could it be said, the election hath obtained it? nor was the apostle Paul afraid that any of these elect: should draw back to perdition; but affirms the reverse, we are not of them that draw back to perdition (Heb.
-10:39) nor do any of the passages, cited from the epistle to the Hebrews, suppose that any of these elect might, or did apostatize, or draw back unto perdition; as has evil; so that it could not be said, that Jacob was loved Romans 9:10-13. for his good works, nor Esau hated for his evil ones: [With Romans 8:33]. wherefore the purpose of God, respecting the election And not only this, but where Rebecca also had of Jacob, fully appears to depend not of works, but conceived by one, even by our father Isaac, (for the of the grace of him that calleth.
-From all this we children being not vet born, neither having done any conclude, that the predestination of men, either to life good or evil, that the purpose of God, according to or death, is personal: that the objects of either branch election, might stand, not of works, but of him that of predestination are alike, or are considered in the calleth) it was said unto her.
-The elder shall serve the same situation or condition, whether, in the pure, or younger; as it is written, Jacob have I loved, but Esau corrupt mass, or in both; that God was not influenced have I hated. or moved, in the election of the one, by their good The design of the apostle, in this chapter, is to works, or in the rejection of the other, by their bad show, that though the Israelites in general were a ones; that God's decree of election stands firm and chosen people, had peculiar 200 privileges, to whom immoveable, not upon the feet of works, but of the the promises were made; yet, the word of God was grace of God; and, that love and hatred are the real not made void, or took no effect; notwithstanding springs and source of predestination in its respective few of them believed in Christ, the greater part were branches.
-But the grand exception to this instance and rejected of God, and the Gentiles shared the blessings example of personal election and rejection, is, that of the new covenant; seeing there were then, as there these words do not "respect the persons of Jacob and always had been, two sorts among them; the one Esau, but their whole nation and posterity; and this is were children of the flesh, the natural descendants of said to be plain,"
+I answer, that though the Jewish converts, such as were true believers, were the remnant in being at that time, according to the election of grace, before the world began; yet all that bore the name of converts, or externally embraced the Christian faith, were not of that number: nor did any of the remnant turn apostates, renounce the Christian faith, and so come short of heaven; otherwise, how could it be said, the election hath obtained it? nor was the apostle Paul afraid that any of these elect: should draw back to perdition; but affirms the reverse, we are not of them that draw back to perdition (Heb.
+10:39) nor do any of the passages, cited from the epistle to the Hebrews, suppose that any of these elect might, or did apostatize, or draw back unto perdition; as has been made to appear in the former part of this work.